Honda CBR1000RR: 2014

-2017 redesign (SC77)
+2017–2019 (SC77)

-2017 CBR1000RR at the 2017 Indonesia International Motor Show, Indonesia.

 For 2017, with the 25th anniversary of the Fireblade, Honda has updated its flagship CBR (SC77) with new bodywork and features such as throttle-by-wire and traction control for the first time that works with selectable ride modes.
 A retuned engine which now produces a claimed 189 hp and 153.2 hp at the rear wheel, a 10 hp increase, titanium muffler and a 14 kg (33 lb) weight reduction (compared with previous ABS model) for a wet weight of 433 lb.
 Some of the new features on the SP model are semi-active Öhlins Electronic Control suspension (S-EC), Brembo monobloc four-piston front brake calipers, titanium fuel tank and a 13:1 compression ratio.
 Also adding an even more exotic limited production "SP2" variant with Marchesini forged wheels and with larger valves of which 500 units will be sold.

 2019

 The CBR1000RR Fireblade received some electronic updates for 2019.
 The traction control is now separated from the wheelie control, meaning both systems can be controlled independently.
 The dashboard now has a three-position ‘W’ setting, alongside the Power, Engine Braking and Honda Selectable Torque Control (HSTC) traction settings.
 The ABS settings has also been tweaked, giving less intervention above 120 km/h and giving 15% more deceleration.
 The ride-by-wire throttle motor is also enhanced, giving the throttle plates more quick reaction to the rider's inputs.